 - Margit Laimer Da Camara Machado, BOKU, University of Natural Resources and Applied Life Sciences, Vienna, Austria

-- Gordon J. McDougall, Environmental and Biochemical Sciences Group, Enhancing Crop Productivity and Utilisation Theme, The James Hutton Institute, Dundee, Scotland
+- Gordon J. McDougall, Environmental and Biochemical Sciences Group, Enhancing Crop Productivity and Utilisation Theme, The James Hutton Institute, Dundee, Scotland, UK

 - Bruno Mezzetti, Department SAPROV, Università Politecnica della Marche, Ancona, Italy

 - Etsuo Niki, Research Center for Advanced Science and Technology, University of Tokyo, Tokyo, Japan